Showing posts with label Visual Technology. Show all posts

 Sunday, August 11, 2019

-Exploring new Ideas for House Design
+Exploring new Ideas for House Design | The Design Process

 Introduction

-This one is another response to a design request of a long time friend.
+This one is another response to a design request of a longtime friend.
 She would like to see her initials in her own Dream home.
 As I continue to explore my thoughts in composing a new design with the initials DFA, i thought of making a sketch that will speak of the same approach done in the previous post.

 As a design exercise, house design are limitless. you can explore new ideas for house design with the initial requirement of exterior design that would bear the initials.

-As a Design request, i came up with this design.
+As a Design request, I came up with this design.
 More options come into play but this one may be appropriate in my initial design study.

 The design concept will now be tested if this will be acceptable or not.